Monday, June 8, 2020

 I have written 3 blogs on meditation previously (links below), assuming they will address everything a first timer needs to know about how to meditate.
 I get many questions on Quora and Fb asking me about meditation.
 When I send them these 3 links, I find there are still questions at the most basic level.
 Conversation with a few helped me see that they are sincere yet utterly untuned to this idea.
 So I wondered if the idea of meditation could be broken down further.
 Here goes -

 I read the Autobiography of a Yogi when I was about 16.
 Reading about yogis who stepped back from the world so that they could meditate for upto 18 hours a day, I was inspired to meditate.
-But it was not easy.
-I knew there was no ways I could go deep into meditation immediately and I recall how I would pep-talk myself to sit in the inner darkness for only 5 mins.
+But it was not easy to go deep into meditation immediately and I recall how I would pep-talk myself to sit in the inner darkness of meditation for only 5 mins.

 Looking back, I see that my struggle then was not against the darkness, but my own mind.
-My mind which had dominated my being for incarnations, was not willing to do what I expected it to.
+My mind which had dominated me for incarnations, was not willing to do what I expected it to.
 This is the struggle most people have.
-Even if they close their eyes and sit, their minds, which thrives in doing something, pops up and asks - what am I suppose to do now?
+Even if they close their eyes and sit, their minds, pops up and asks - what am I suppose to do now?
 And so the most common question asked is - “What do you really do in meditation?”

 Have you ever stayed out in the bright sun for so long that when you enter your own room, all you see is darkness?
 It takes a good 30 seconds sometimes to adjust your eyes to the light inside the room.
 It is the same with meditation.
-You have lived in the outer world through your senses for not just the years in your current life, but many previous incarnations.
-When you go within, to your own inner world, naturally you see darkness, because in the inner world you need inner eyes, inner ears, inner senses and they are all asleep.
-The mind has been dominating the show, regaling your senses with outer panorama.
+You have lived in the outer world through your senses not just for years of your current life, but many previous incarnations.
+When you go within, to your own inner world, naturally you see darkness, because to see the inner world you need inner eyes, inner ears, inner senses and they are all asleep.
+The mind has been dominating the show, hijacking your attention with outer panorama.
 You never needed the inner senses and so they fell asleep, much like a physical part which if you do not use much, grows weak.

 So what do we do? ….. ‘do?’